How to Use a Patient Blog to Teach Empathy in a Nursing Flipped Classroom

 Next, have the student compare and contrast these patients.
 What pathophysiology is the same?
 What assessment findings are different?
 Is weight still important to monitor?
 What medications are each taking, and how much?
 This activity helps students scaffold their knowledge and build their ability to care for various patients.
 They have a foundation of CHF knowledge in their brains; now, they are constructing a little staircase that connects that foundation to a new room that houses their pediatric knowledge.

-Once the activity is complete, have students share their compare and contrast findings in post-conference.
+Once the activity is complete, have students share their compare-and-contrast findings in the post-conference.

 Start Using a Patient Blog to Teach Caring and Active Listening

 A patient blog can give nursing students an interesting perspective as they go through an illness.
 Start by choosing a content topic with high psychosocial impact, such as a chronic condition.
 Next, use the "Research a Blog" worksheet as a template that gives students a framework as they work through the blog.
-Finally, debrief the activity and connect the patient's experience to nursing theory by connecting pathophysiology, pharmacology, and care planning.
+Finally, the activity will be debriefed, and the patient's experience will be connected to nursing theory by connecting pathophysiology, pharmacology, and care planning.

 Remember, you can start transforming your classroom with a simple activity.
 You do not have to change it all between semesters.
 Just slowly add one activity at a time!